 The governing body has engaged with the following bodies:

 Kent Parent Partnership Service (KPPS) Information Advice provides free, impartial, confidential, advice, support and options around educational issues for parents who have children with special educational needs or disabilities (0-19).
 They empower parents to play an active and informed role in their child’s education.

 Tel: 0300 011 01 51

 Below is a link to their information leaflet:

 When moving to a new school, Garlinge Primary School and Nursery will ensure that they can provide a smooth transition.
 This includes informing the new school of current achievements, support that was in place and any other important information specific to the child.
 This is also the case for any child joining us from another school, in these instances Garlinge will endeavour to gather as much information from the previous school as possible.
-The SENCo will attend a transfer day, meeting with the SENCos of local secondary schools to pass on information about the children moving to their school at the end of Year 6.
+The SENDCo will attend a transfer day, meeting with the SENDCos of local nurseries and secondary schools to pass on information about the children moving to us in Reception or to their secondary school at the end of Year 6.
 When more support is needed this is discussed in consultation with parent/carers to determine a plan of provision and support according to the child’s needs.

 If your child has an EHCP, parents/carers will be asked to name their choice of secondary school during the Annual Review at the end of year 5 – beginning of year 6.